-15.1 The role, rights and benefits of an IOC Member are as set out in the Olympic Charter, this Constitution, Regulations and bylaws of NZOC and in any Board policies.
+- The role, rights and benefits of an IOC Member are as set out in the Olympic Charter, this Constitution, Regulations and bylaws of the NZOC and in any Board policies. - 15.2 Subject to the relevant individual's consent, each IOC Member becomes a Member.